yashints/yashints.dev/content/posts/2019/10/18/vue-intro.md

 path: '/vue-intro/'
 author: Yaser Adel Mehraban
 date: 2019-10-18
-title: "A comprehensive intro to Vue.js 🔥🚀"
+title: "A comprehensive intro to Vue.js \U0001F525\U0001F680"
 popular: true
 tags: [showdev, webdev, vuejs, intro]
+cover: ./socialpreview.png
 ---

 [Vue.js](https://vuejs.org/) is an approachable, versatile, performant, and progressive framework to build user interfaces with.
 This core library is focused on building the view layer only.
 It uses the goodies of [Angular](https://angular.io/) (such as template syntax) and [React](https://reactjs.org/) (such as Virtual DOM) and adds a few more enhancements on top.